 For questions about donating professional services and/or materials, please contact email@example.com.

 Seedling Starter Program

 Whether you’ve grown them for years or are totally new to gardening, starting seeds is a wonderful way to volunteer without having to leave your home.
-Learn all about Each Green Corner’s Seedling Starter Program here, including how to register to receive pre-planted seed flats, how to donate seedlings you have raised yourself, and a complete guide for raising seedlings.
+Through this program, EGC is able to provide a larger variety of produce to the community.

 Are you an expert on composting?
 Or maybe you have a passion for gardening and want to share your tips and resources?
 We want to feature your work!
 Whether you have a background in writing or not, we want to feature your writing.
 We are looking for volunteer writers to submit articles to be featured on our blog.
-If you have a great idea for an article and are interested in submitting a proposal, please fill out this form!
-After filling out the form, don’t forget to send your resume to firstname.lastname@example.org.
+If you have a great idea for an article and are interested in submitting a proposal, please send your resume to firstname.lastname@example.org.